 - Begin studying for the MCAT (if you haven’t already)

 - Dental applicants should register for DAT and take the test no later than June

-- Take the MCAT by the end of June to submit application early
+- Take the MCAT by the end of June to have the primary completed early

-- Attend meeting on campus with the premed interns/writing workshop with the LTRC
+- Study Week: Attend meeting on campus with the premed interns

 - TMDSAS application is available online (Texas medical and dental schools)